 Kendrick was chosen as a BTI Client Service All-Star in 2012, 2013 and 2014.
 In 2014, he was one of 15 lawyers nationwide to be recognized three or more consecutive years as a Client Service All-Star.
 He is AV Preeminent® Peer Review Rated™ by Martindale-Hubbell®, is listed in The Best Lawyers in America®, named as a Kentucky Super Lawyer and recognized by Chambers USA.
 The Best Lawyers in America named Kendrick as its 2015 Lawyer of the Year in Louisville Administrative / Regulatory Law.

 Active in many professional organizations, Kendrick is a member of the Kentucky Bar Association and the Virginia State Bar Association and is a former member of the board of directors for the Energy Bar Association.
 In 2006, Kendrick was recognized in and described by Louisville Magazine© as a Top Lawyer in Louisville, Kentucky.
-Married with two grown children, he stays involved in the Louisville community by serving as a board member for Greater Louisville Inc. and the board vice president of the Louisville Legal Aid Society.
+Married with two grown children, he stays involved in the Louisville community by serving as a board member for Greater Louisville Inc. and the Chairman for the Louisville Legal Aid Society.
 He served for 15 years in various adult leadership positions with the Boy Scouts of America, including Assistant Scout Master.
 In his free time, he currently enjoys triathlons and backpacking.
 A profile of Kendrick can be found at Kendrick Riggs Business First Profile.

 Brought action on behalf of major grocery chain claiming Sherman Act and Kentucky Constitution violations by state agency.
 Result invalidated state statutes regulating milk marketing.
 Kentucky Milk Marketing & Antimonopoly Com. v.
 Kroger Co., 691 S.W.
 2d 893 (1985).